 The SCHF45 Leroy Fixed Blade Bowie Knife sports a large 10.35 inches-long titanium-coated 8Cr13MoV high-carbon stainless steel blade.
 The blade features a clip point and a beautiful swedge along its spine, similar to the vintage bowie blade designs.
-The blade has a broad pattern which increases the surface area and ultimately the cutting power.
+The blade has a broad pattern that increases the surface area and ultimately the cutting power.

 The SCHF45 Leroy Fixed Blade Bowie Knife is forged from a solid slab of 8Cr13MoV high-carbon steel.
 With a massive thickness of 5mm, this stainless steel blade is exceptionally strong and rugged to withstand any challenge in your many wilderness survival travels.

 8Cr13MoV high carbon stainless steel is a strong Chinese stainless steel comparable in hardness, strength, edge retention, and anti-corrosion coating to 440B, AUS-8, and AICHI stainless steels.
 The only difference between the 8Cr13MoV and the others is that it has a lower edge holding ability, but it compensates by being easier to sharpen.